Jansen Allen: US Championships

-Allen and Rojas won the USA Racquetball Men’s Doubles championship in 2015.
+Allen and Rojas won the USA Racquetball Men's Doubles championship in 2015.
 The win qualified them for the 2015 Pan American Games team.

 Allen and Carson won the 2013 USA Doubles Championship by defeating Chris Crowther and Cliff Swain in the final.
-Allen and Carson came into the 2014 USA Doubles Championship as the top seeds, because they were the defending champions in 2013 but lost in the semi finals that year.
+Allen and Carson came into the 2014 USA Doubles Championship as the top seeds, because they were the defending champions in 2013 but lost in the semi-finals that year.

 Intercollegiate Championships.
-Allen attended Colorado State University in Pueblo, and he won the Men’s Division 1 singles at the 2012 USA Racquetball Intercollegiate Championships, defeating Taylor Knoth, as well as Men’s Doubles with Nick Montalbano.
-Allen won two other intercollegiate titles both in Men’s Doubles.
-In 2011, he and Felipe Camacho won Men’s Doubles, and in 2009, Allen and Tony Carson won.
+Allen attended Colorado State University in Pueblo, and he won the Men's Division 1 singles at the 2012 USA Racquetball Intercollegiate Championships, defeating Taylor Knoth, as well as Men's Doubles with Nick Montalbano.
+Allen won two other intercollegiate titles both in Men's Doubles.
+In 2011, he and Felipe Camacho won Men's Doubles, and in 2009, Allen and Tony Carson won.

 Personal life

 Allen graduated from Colorado State University-Pueblo with a B.S. degree in Finance and Management, and then went on to get an M.B.A. degree from Texas A&M University.

-He currently lives in Dallas, TX and recently married Paige Allen who is a very accomplished accountant.
+He currently lives in Dallas, Texas, and recently married Paige Allen, an accountant.